Satyr (band)

-Satyr is an American progressive, post-hardcore band from Atlanta, Georgia composed of vocalists and guitarists Michael Campbell, Janald Long, and drummer Brody Taylor Smith, who are currently signed to Kill Iconic Records.
-To date, they have released two studio albums, their acclaimed independent debut, Locus (2020) and most recent follow-up, Totem (2022).
+Satyr was an American progressive post-hardcore band from Atlanta, Georgia composed of vocalists and guitarists Michael Campbell, Janald Long, and drummer Brody Taylor Smith, who were signed to Kill Iconic Records.
+They released two studio albums, their acclaimed independent debut, Locus (2020) and Totem (2022) via Kill Iconic.

+The band quietly entered an indefinite hiatus in July 2023, following the departure and announcement of Smith, joining and touring full-time with Texas ambient metalcore band, Invent Animate as their new official drummer.

 History

 Formed in 2016, Satyr started as the bedroom musical project of main songwriter Michael "Soup" Campbell while attending Georgia State University.
 Wanting to create rock music that was technically proficient with strong melodies and structure, Campbell began creating material and performing with a few classmates, which included original bassist, Calvin Cox during their early formation.
 After a few months of rotating members and continued songwriting, a high school acquaintance of Campbell's—drummer Brody Taylor Smith and a friend of Cox—lead vocalist and guitarist Janald Long joined.

 With a solidified lineup, the group began recording material with Atlanta engineer and producer, Corey Bautista in 2017.
 On February 28, 2018, the band self-released their debut EP, Neutrino!, preceded by the single "Andromeda" on January 20, 2018.
 After the EP's release, Satyr focused on out-of-state performances and shared the stage with such acts as Eidola, Tera Melos, Good Tiger, Strawberry Girls, and Icarus the Owl despite being an unsigned act.

 On February 21, 2020, Satyr released Locus, their debut studio album recorded and produced by Bautista.
 The album was preceded by three singles: "Picayune", "Bird", and "Aesop".
 On May 26, 2021, the group revealed that they had begun recording material with Bautista for their second full-length record.
 One month later, Satyr announced that they had signed to Kill Iconic, a start-up record label founded by Hail The Sun's drummer and frontman, Donovan Melero.

 During September 2021, it was revealed Calvin Cox had left the group to complete university and pursue a career in business computing after receiving a reply from a fan questioning his absence from a YouTube community post detailing the band's progress on their next LP.
 It was further stated, they would continue as a trio and recruit a new bassist for live performances, who was later revealed to be Ryne Jones, a local Atlanta musician and friend of the band.
 Satyr concluded the rest of that year, touring as support acts for The Fall of Troy's "Doppelgänger" 16th Anniversary and Intervals U.S Winter 2021 tours respectively.